Muffinxz/LLM_projects/AI_company_brochure/README.md

 We will be provided a company name and their primary website.

-See the end of this notebook for examples of real-world business applications.

 And remember: I'm always available if you have problems or ideas!
 Please do reach out.

 ## First step: Have GPT-5-nano figure out which links are relevant